-Today we drive into the Cotswolds to visit two magnificent gardens located near the village of Moreton-in-Marsh.
+Today we drive into the Cotswolds to visit a magnificent garden located near the village of Moreton-in-Marsh.
 Our first visit is to Sezincote Manor, where an exotic oriental garden was created to complement the architect S.P.
 Cockerell’s fascinating 19th-century Regency house, which he designed in an Indian, Moghul style; Sezincote served as the inspiration for George IV’s Brighton Pavilion.
 Sezincote’s extraordinary eccentricities include a temple, not to any Grecian deity, but to the Hindu goddess Souriya; garden sculptures include a bronze serpent and Brahmin bulls, whilst minarets top the conservatory.

 Midday we travel to the northern Cotswolds town of Moreton-in-Marsh, where there will be time at leisure for lunch and to explore the high street, which has many elegant 18th-century inns and houses, including the Redesdale Market Hall.

 After lunch, we explore the innovative Pettifers Gardens, where head gardener Polly Stevens will provide us with a guided tour.
 The tour will describe not only the interesting and surprising plant combinations, but also how this garden has undergone changes made by the owner and designer, the Honourable Mrs. Gina Price, since the early 1990s, when she began to design the garden.
 Combined with friendship and advice from Diany Binney at Kiftsgate Court Gardens, Pettifers has today developed a reputation as one of the must-see English country gardens.
-RHS judge and media personality James Alexander-Sinclair described the garden in Gardens Illustrated magazine as “undoubtedly one of the most exciting and delightful gardens in the country.”(Overnight Oxford) BL
+RHS judge and media personality James Alexander-Sinclair described the garden in Gardens Illustrated magazine as “undoubtedly one of the most exciting and delightful gardens in the country.”(Overnight Oxford) B

-Day 4: Friday 14 May, Oxford – Througham Court – Highgrove – Oxford
+Day 4: Friday 17 May, Oxford – Througham Court – Highgrove – Oxford

-- Highgrove House: Lunch & Guided tour of Gardens (subject to confirmation in 2020)
+- Highgrove House: Lunch & Guided tour of Gardens (subject to confirmation in 2024)

 We depart Oxford early this morning and travel 77 kilometres south to the county of Gloucestershire, where Througham Court, a 17th-century Jacobean house with 6 acres of formal/informal landscape overlooks a peaceful Cotswold valley.
 Christine Facer Hoffman, scientist and landscape architect, describes her private garden as “a personal ‘laboratory’ to experiment with new ideas, materials and planting combinations.”
 Developed since 2000, contemporary areas have been artfully embedded in the Cotswold architect Norman Jewson’s 1930s Arts and Crafts masterpiece, which features magnificent yew topiary and dry stone wall terracing.
 Hoffman has stated that her contemporary ‘fragments’ are inspired by scientific discoveries and theories.
 She uses mathematical number sequences found in nature to create a symbolic and metaphorical narrative so that the gardens may be ‘read’ by the visitor.
 They recently featured in the RHS publication The Garden magazine and in Alan Titchmarsh’s Garden Secrets on BBC 2.

-Day 5: Saturday 15 May, The Cotswolds
+Day 5: Saturday 18 May, The Cotswolds